JacobRishe/Poto/README.md

 The app features full user authentication and allows for the user to create an account for with a unique email, username, password, and profile photo.

 In the future, I would like for users to be able to add their own buttons displaying what they want the other users to decide on.
+Want the user to be able to upload their own memoji and have it displayed next to their poll that they posted.

 # Technologies Used
 Mongo